20 Ways to make a Narcissist Fear You (Actually Works)

 Banner displaying ways to make narcissist fear you

 A narcissist can be frightened in the same way as anyone else.
 However, narcissists may experience fear differently from others due to their exaggerated sense of self-importance and desire for admiration.
-Fear is a natural human emotion and can arise in response to various stimuli, including physical danger, social rejection, or failure.

 A study published in the journal Personality and Social Psychology Review found that narcissists were more likely to experience fear in response to threats to their self-esteem or ego, such as criticism or rejection, rather than physical threats or danger.